score-spec/docs/content/en/docs/overview/score-for-devs.md

 - **The Score file**: A file based on the Score specification that is used to describe your workload’s configuration declaratively.
 The spec is platform-agnostic, enabling you to use common language and not having to worry about platform-specific syntax from container orchestration tooling like Kubernetes.

 - **A Score Implementation**: An implementation, typically a CLI, of the Score specification for target platforms such as Kubernetes, Helm or Google Cloud Run.
-It is typically developed and maintained by the platform team and can be utilised via a simple set of commands such as score-<platform> generate to generate the required config file.
+It is typically developed and maintained by the platform team and can be utilised via a simple set of commands such as score-<platform> to generate the required config file.

 - **The platform configuration files**: The generated configuration file can be executed natively by the target platform.
 If needed it can be combined with environment-specific parameters to run the workload in the target environment.